Johncci/rock-paper-scissors-lizard-spock-game/README.md

  * During the course of building this website, I was focused on testing responsiveness by decreasing the screen width and then adjusting the media queries accordingly.
 It was only near the end of the build that I turned my phone to auto rotate and observed that the main content was overflowing into the heading and the footer when the screen was horizontal.
 I experimented with padding and margin styles to try resolve this problem but was unsuccessful.
 I eventually solved the problem by simply applying a min-height to the main-content div which holds the main background image.

- * I encountered some issues with restting the game when the winning score was reached.
-I originally used a method where the page actually reloaded when the winning score was reached using reload and clearInterval functions which I found on the website [mdn web docs](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript/Finishing_up).
+ * I encountered some issues with resetting the game when the winning score was reached.
+I originally used a method where the page reloaded when the winning score was reached using reload and clearInterval functions which I found on the website [mdn web docs](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript/Finishing_up).
 This worked to reset the game except the final message displaying the winner was displayed and then reset too quickly for the user to read.
-I resolved this by adding a simple function to the winning botscore and userscore and deleting my previous reset method.
+I resolved this by adding a simple function to the winning botscore and userscore and deleted my previous reset method.

  ## <U>**W3C Validator**</U>